-Sick Time Off
+Abuse of Time Off

 If you find yourself needing to adjust your schedule a certain day or week, it is best practice to follow a similar process as requesting time off.
 A schedule shift does not mean you are taking time off, but rather you have an interrupted or different schedule from your normal work week.
-An example could be your team is traveling for a project/sales meeting, your attending a conference, you need a Tuesday off but plan to make up the hours over the weekend.
+An example could be your team is traveling for a project/sales meeting, you are attending a conference, or you need a Tuesday off but plan to make up the hours over the weekend.

 - You should first make sure you understand the impact of your schedule shift to your (project) team and get coverage or move meetings as appropriate.

 - Email the email@example.com list describing your schedule change and note that you've already worked out plans with your team for coverage, etc.